The Face of Fear: Graham Harris

 Graham has blue eyes, is thirty-eight years old, stands five feet eleven inches tall, and has "thick reddish-blond hair".
 He feels affection for Connie Davis, his girlfriend.
 His father, a successful publisher, died when Graham was a year old, and left him a trust fund.
 Graham took his stepfather (Evan Harris)'s last name when his mother, a cocktail waitress, was married to the man.
 Five years before the events of the book, Graham fell on Mount Everest, and his injuries included sixteen broken bones and internal injuries: up to current times, he has made three more attempts to climb Everest and has failed each time.
 He is the publisher of two mountain climbing magazines.
-Graham is a clairvoyant who has been helping the police in trying to find the Butcher, particularly Detective Ira Preduski: Graham feels that he himself has "a responsibility to develop and interpret his psychic talent".
-While being interviewed on Manhattan at Midnight by Anthony Prine, a two-hour interview program, Graham senses that Edna Mowry, the Butcher's tenth victim, is being killed, and then senses that she has been killed.
-He and Connie are chased through the "Bowerton Building", including sometimes scaling the sides of the building, before escaping the clutches of Frank Bollinger.
-After Bollinger is killed, they head back to Graham's house, where they are confronted by Ira Preduski and Anthony Prine (who none of them know is one half of the Butcher), surviving Prine's assault mostly due to Preduski shooting Prine in self-defense.
+Graham is a clairvoyant who has been helping the police, particularly Detective Ira Preduski, in trying to find the Butcher: Graham feels that he himself has "a responsibility to develop and interpret his psychic talent".
+While being interviewed on Manhattan at Midnight by Anthony Prine, a two-hour interview programme, Graham senses that Edna Mowry, the Butcher's tenth victim, is being killed, and then senses that she has been killed.
+The killer realises that Graham knows to much, and might be able to identify him.
+He murders security guards and the few other people still working in the "Bowerton Building", a multi storey structure which houses Graham's office, but Graham senses the killer's presence.
+The armed killer pursues Graham and Connie through the Bowerton; they have no weapons, and their attempts to escape include sometimes scaling the outer walls of the building, before they finally escape the clutches of Frank Bollinger.
+After Bollinger is killed, they head back to Graham's house, where they are confronted by Ira Preduski and Anthony Prine (who, none of them know, is one half of the Butcher), surviving Prine's assault mostly due to Preduski shooting Prine in self-defense.
 By the end of the story, he and Connie have decided to get married.